mittermario/GettingAndCleaningData/README.md

 ### Description of analysis files

-The codebook with all relevant information bout the variables and summaries can be found in CodeBook.md
+The codebook with all relevant information about the variables and summaries can be found in the markdown CodeBook.md in this repository.